SEO Is Not Dead

 If you don't just want to believe the SEO experts, what about the people actually working at major search engines?

-Both Google and Bing offer SEO advice to webmasters, Google via their SEO Starters Guide, and Bing via their Webmaster Community.
+Both Google and Bing offer SEO advice to webmasters, Google via their SEO Starters Guide, and Bing via their Webmaster Blog.
 Not only that, senior employees at both search engines speak out regularly about SEO:

 Matt also wrote a thoughtful blog post about Google Instant in which he states: "that doesn't mean that SEO will die.
 I've said it before, but SEO is in many ways about change.
 The best SEOs recognize, adapt, and even flourish when changes happen."